 Avian influenza in six questions

-In its highly pathogenic form, the disease rapidly spreads in birds and causes very high mortality, generating considerable economic losses for the poultry sector.
+In its highly pathogenic form, the disease spreads very quickly in birds and causes very high mortality, with major consequences for both farms and wildlife.
 Some strains of the virus can also infect certain mammals such as pigs, cats and ferrets and, in certain conditions, can be transmitted to humans.
 Avian influenza is therefore a disease with zoonotic potential.

-Infected poultry with or without symptoms can contaminate humans if the viral strain has characteristics of human transmission.
-Multiple factors can contribute to the spread of these viruses: globalisation and international trade, farming practices, and migratory movements of wild birds.
+Humans can be contaminated by infected poultry whether or not these birds are symptomatic, if the viral strain has characteristics of human transmission.
+Many factors can contribute to the spread of these viruses: migratory movements of wild birds, livestock farming practices, international trade flows and their changes over time.

 Did you know?

-Influenza A viruses have a high level of “plasticity” and continuously evolve by exchanging their genes or acquiring mutations: all of these events may enable these viruses to infect new species, “circumvent” the animal or human host’s immune defences, or become more virulent.
+Influenza A viruses have a high level of “plasticity”, meaning that they continuously evolve by exchanging their genes or acquiring mutations: all of these events may enable these viruses to infect new species, “circumvent” the animal or human host’s immune defences, or become more virulent.

 Did you know?